Rounds a number down to the nearest integer or specified multiple.

 If B3 contains 47 units and C3 contains a pack size of 12, the quotient is slightly below 4, and FLOOR.MATH returns 3.
 The partial pack is excluded because it is not a complete dispatch unit.

-In cell F3, divide B3 by C3 and round down to the number of complete packs.
+In cell D4, divide the quantity by the pack size and round down to complete packs.

 The significance does not need to be hardcoded.